 - Members of the SCHC standing committee pool available to serve on SCHC panels are elected by the Academic Senate as described in Policy 6-002-III-D-1-e. - 2.
 SCHC pool members available (and trained) to serve as panel chairpersons are appointed and confirmed as described in Policy 6-002-III-D-1-e. - 3.
 The Office of the Senate will select from the SCHC pool a set of panel members for each hearing with the goal of constituting an impartial panel.
 A neutral process such as assigning SCHC members on a rotating or random basis will be used.
 The resulting panel should have diverse academic expertise and experience.
-Chairpersons and, when needed, members with the appropriate expertise in sponsored research (as described below) shall also be selected from their separate pool through a similar neutral process.
+Chairpersons shall also be selected from their separate pool through a similar neutral process.
 Being designated as a chairperson does not preclude serving as a regular member on another SCHC panel. - a.
 For each case/ hearing, the SCHC will normally consist of a panel of 4 faculty members and one faculty chairperson.
 No more than one of the five members may be faculty with administrative appointments.
-At the discretion of the chairperson, an alternate member may be added through the neutral selection process in order to replace a member who becomes unable to serve.
+At the discretion of the chairperson, an alternate member may be added through the neutral selection process in order to replace a member who becomes unable to serve. - b.

-- b.
 In cases in which a party is a student or staff member, or if there are substantial issues that involve students or staff members, then 2 individuals from that party's pertinent peer group(s) shall replace 2 of the 5 faculty members on the panel.
 Those peer members shall be selected from the pool of staff or student members, which has previously been composed pursuant to Rule 1-012A. - c.
-In cases in which there is an allegation of (sponsored) research misconduct, the Office of the Senate shall consult with the Research Integrity Officer regarding the composition of the panel to assure that the committee members shall be faculty members with extensive experience and expertise in (sponsored) research which will enable them to carry out a thorough and authoritative evaluation of the relevant evidence.
-The Research Integrity Officer has the authority to disqualify a committee member if he/she determines that the committee member has a conflict of interest. - d.
-In all appeals from a denial of Retention, Promotion or Tenure and in any proceeding alleging a violation of the Faculty Code for which the sanction of dismissal of the faculty member is sought, all faculty members on the SCHC panel shall be tenured faculty. - 4.
-Parties to hearings before the SCHC may challenge any member of the SCHC panel for cause.
+In all appeals from a denial of Retention, Promotion or Tenure and in any proceeding alleging a violation of the Faculty Code for which the sanction of dismissal of the faculty member is sought, all faculty members on the SCHC panel shall be tenured faculty.

+- 4. Parties to hearings before the SCHC may challenge any member of the SCHC panel for cause.
 If there is a dispute regarding the participation of any SCHC member, the remaining panel members shall hear that dispute and make a final decision about the participation of that member in the hearing.
 (Standards for conflict and bias are set forth above, Part III-C-11.) - 5.
 Quorum.
 All 5 members of the selected panel must be present for the entire hearing and any pre-hearing discussions. - I. General.
 If any other University Regulation is inconsistent with the provisions herein, this Policy shall govern.